-- Top your chilli with jalapeño slices and feel free to serve your Slow’n low chilli with rice, but I served mine with some home made flat breads – check out the recipe by clicking here!
+- Top your chilli with jalapeño slices and feel free to serve your Slow’n low chilli with rice, but I served mine with some home made flat breads – check out the recipe!

 - Make sure your mince is extra lean, less than 6% of fat per 100g.